RLuckom/exploranda-core/README.md

                  sections at the end of this document.

 `params` : Object.
 Parameters to fulfill the requirements of the AccessSchema or override defaults.
-          the `params` object allows you to specify a static value, a runtime-generated value, or a value computed from another dependency.
+          the `params` object allows you to specify a static value, a runtime-generated value, a value computed from another dependency, or an input.
 For the keys to specify on the `params` object, look at the `params` and `requiredParams` fields on the `accessSchema` object, and any associated documentation.
 For instance, the accessSchema `kinesisStream` in the example above specifies the way to use the aws `describeStreams` method, so the `params` for that dependency can include